Evolution of the alphabet

 Egyptian hierglyphics (from around 3300 BC) – It is unclear whether Sumerian cuneiform or Egyptian hieroglyphs are the oldest writing system in the world.
 Both began at roughly the same time, and it is not known if they developed independently or one was based on the other.

 The hieroglyphic script started with simple pictograms, and developed later into a complex system of about 1000 characters in the classical Egyptian period.
-Hieroglyphs could be logographic (representing full words or ideas), phonetic (representing a sound of the spoken language) or determinative (narrowing down the meaning of a logograpic or phonetic character).
+Hieroglyphs could be logographic (representing full words or ideas), phonetic (representing a sound of the spoken language) or determinative (narrowing down the ,eaning of a logograpic or phonetic character).
 Phonetic hieroglyphs already included single-consonant characters that function like an alphabet.
 This style of writing was complex, and only highly-trained, professional scribes were able to master it.
+Hieroglyphs were in use until about 400 AD.

 Letter shapes, names and sounds were derived by an ingenious system.
 For each consonantal sound required, they chose a hieroglyph depicting an object that had a name in their language starting with the respective sound.
 For example, for the sound “b” they used the hieroglyph for “house“ – which was called “beth” in their language.
 “Head” was “rosh” in their language, so they selected the hieroglpyh for head to represent the sound “r”.